What might gastrointestinal problems mean in a newborn?

 back up into the esophagus (the tube that connects the mouth to the stomach).
 The

 esophagus can become raw and irritated by the stomach contents.
 When the stomach contents

 back up into the esophagus, they may be vomited and aspirated (breathed) into the

 lungs.
 You may also be able to hear and feel "rattling" in the baby's chest and back.

-Tips that may help babies with reflux include:
+These tips may help babies with reflux: